dergachev/docker-octopress/README.md

 Run an abritrary rake task:

     make rake-new_page   # runs 'rake new_page' inside docker

-## Debugging

 Something funky?
 Or want to do something custom that my Makefile doesn't support?
-Start a bash shell within docker:
+Start a bash shell within the Docker container:

     make shell

-Don't forget that all the directories are mounted, so don't delete anything by accident.
+Don't forget that a number of directories are shared from your docker host, so be careful not to delete your uncommitted posts by accident.